gretelai/public_research/gretel-gpt-sentiment-swap/README.md

 - select products with both positive (5 stars) and negative (1 star) reviews
 - select the first "most helpful" review for each product and add it to the dataset

-In addition, the script builds a test set that consists of _conditional prompts_ for products with only positive or only negative reviews (i.e., products that are not in our training set), which will be used to assess the model generations in the [gretel-gpt-sentiment-swap.ipynb](./gretel-gpt-sentiment-swap.ipynb) notebook.
+In addition, the script builds a test set that consists of _conditional prompts_ for products with only positive or only negative reviews (i.e., products that are not in our training set), which will be used to assess the model generations in the [generate_sentiment_swapped_reviews.py](./generate_sentiment_swapped_reviews.py).

 Run the following command to create the `Video_Games_v1_00` data subset (note that the datasets with the default script parameters have already been created and are available in the [data](./data) directory):